yuet25chan/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <p>

 In the "_ADMINS" folder, right-click Jane Doe.
 Select "Properties" and click on the "Member of" tab.
 Add Jane Doe as "Domain Admin" and click "Apply".
+Log out / close the connection to DC-1 and log back in as “mydomain.com\jane_admin”.
+Use jane_admin as your admin account from now on

 </p>
 <p>